Master of Administrative Science - About the Program

 - Flexible Curriculum – focused on developing the managerial skills of experienced professionals.

-- MAS courses can be taken at any of our 50 off-campus sites.
-The Capstone course must be taken on campus at the College at Florham in Madison, Teaneck-Metropolitan Campus in Teaneck/Hackensack, FDU Eatontown-MCGC or FDU’s Wroxton College, Oxfordshire, England.
+- MAS courses can be taken at more than 30 off-campus sites.
+The Capstone course must be taken on campus at the Florham Campus in Madison, Metropolitan Campus in Teaneck/Hackensack, or FDU’s Wroxton College, Oxfordshire, England.
 The Capstone course is also offered in an online format.

 - GRE/GMAT not required.